A love-triangle and a brand

 Kind-hearted and sweet.
 One hazel eye, one green.
 A smile like a cool breeze on a warm summer's day.
 Ten-year-old hearts never stood a chance.

-I'd had a thing for Cory foreverrrrr.
+I'd had a thing for Cody foreverrrrr.
 Like, at LEAST since Term 3.

-I dreamed of passing notes with Cory.
-Playing foursquare with Cory.
-Munching canteen paddle pops with Cory.
+I dreamed of passing notes with Cody.
+Playing foursquare with Cody.
+Munching canteen paddle pops with Cody.
 (Rainbow, obviously.)

 But the inner monologue was loud: He'd never feel the same.
 He wouldn't even notice me.
 I just couldn't get up the guts to do anything about it.

-And now, here he was… with Toni.
+And now, here he was… with Teri.
 Easy-going.
 Fun.
 An actual sports-liker.

 Good for her.